-This article explains how to add an email address to your DreamHost panel.
+This article describes how to add an email address to your account using the DreamHost web panel.

 Fully hosted email

-A fully hosted email address is an email address that has an active mailbox to log into for sending and receiving messages.
-These fully hosted email users will have access to their own mailbox, as well as access to the Webmail interface and the Mailboxes interface.
-You can set these users up on third party mail programs as well if you do not wish to access your mailbox through the Webmail interface.
+A fully hosted email address is an address that has an active mailbox that you can log into in order to send and receive messages.
+Fully-hosted email users can access their own mailbox as well as use the Webmail and the Mailboxes interface.
+You can also set up email users on third-party mail programs if you do not wish to access your mailbox through the Webmail interface.

 Description of fields in the fully hosted email page